Hero Image

 In addition to telling and sharing the story of that work, Mike says that serving on Staff Assembly Council is another way he hopes to support his colleagues.
 As Communications Chair, Mike wants to ensure that all staff at ANR are aware of the programs and opportunities SAC helps make possible.

-“Just as ANR does for Californians, these Staff Assembly Council programs can make your life better – at work, in your career and on the home front,” Mike says.
+“Just as UC ANR does for Californians, these Staff Assembly Council programs can make your life better – at work, in your career and on the home front,” Mike says.

 And because SAC aims to represent and advocate on behalf of staff, Mike encourages any employee to contact him or other SAC members with their thoughts, suggestions and concerns.